Adaptive Computation Modules: Granular Conditional Computation For Efficient Inference: Experiments

-We present the results in Fig. \ref{fig:cost_vs_acc_cv}.
+We present the results in \Cref{fig:cost_vs_acc_cv}.
 As projections in MHA are responsible for around $30\%$ of the model cost, MoEfication seems to be hindered by the fact that it reduces only the cost of the MLP layers.
-A-ViT shows a gap in performance in relation to the pre-trained model, while Zero Time Waste is competitive only for higher computation budgets.
-On the other hand, ACMized ViT displays favorable performance for a wide range of computational budgets, and its advantage is especially significant below $12.5$ GFLOPs.
+A-ViT shows a gap in performance in relation to the pre-trained model, while Zero Time Waste is competitive only for higher computational budgets.
+ACMized ViT displays favorable performance for a wide range of computational budgets, and its advantage is especially significant below $12.5$ GFLOPs.